-- The availability of transportaion was identified as a significant barrier to social participation.
-Opportunities to improve transportation, as discussed in section 4.2, will contribute to improvements under this dimension as well. - Improve communications regarding the availability, scheduling and accessibility of social and community events in the Township, and ensure this information is available from a variety of electronic and non-electronic sources. - Increase the number of public and community events that are designed to appeal to all ages.
+- The availability of transportation was identified as a significant barrier to social participation.
+Opportunities to improve transportation, as discussed in section 4.2, will contribute to improvements under this dimension as well. - Improve communications regarding the availability, scheduling and accessibility of social and community events in the Township, and ensure this information is available from a variety of electronic and non-electronic sources. - Increase the number of community events and recreational facilities and programs that are designed to appeal to all ages.
 In addition to providing opportunities for multi-generational social participation and interaction, such events can help address transportation issues and promote social inclusion.